Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_semi_join.rst

    Usage: test_join.exe -xclbin
           -xclbin:      the kernel name

-Note: Default arguments are set in Makefile, you can use other platforms to build and run.
+.. note:: The default arguments are set in the Makefile; you can use other platforms to build and run.

 * **Example output(Step 4)**